 *The "Capacity Payment Factor" decreases by 1.7% and 1.9% respectively for every 1% decrease in availability.

-The ICPM Capacity Payment shall be adjusted upward from the 95% availability starting point by the
+The CPM Capacity Payment shall be adjusted upward from the 95% availability starting point by the

 positive percentages listed as the "Capacity Payment Factor" above, by multiplication by the amounts

-listed for each ICPM Availability Factor above 95%, so that, for example, if a 97% availability is achieved
+listed for each CPM Availability Factor above 95%, so that, for example, if a 97% availability is achieved

-for the month, then the ICPM Capacity Payment for that month would be the monthly value for 95% plus
+for the month, then the CPM Capacity Payment for that month would be the monthly value for 95% plus

 an additional 4% (1.5% for the first percent availability above 95%, and 2.5% for the second percent

-availability above 95%), i.e., multiplication of the otherwise applicable ICPM Capacity Payment by the
+availability above 95%), i.e., multiplication of the otherwise applicable CPM Capacity Payment by the

-ICPM Availability Factor of 1.040.
-Reductions in the ICPM Capacity Payment shall be made
+CPM Availability Factor of 1.040.
+Reductions in the CPM Capacity Payment shall be made

 correspondingly according to the "Capacity Payment Factor" above for monthly availability levels falling

-short of the 95% availability starting point, by multiplication by the amounts listed for each ICPM
+short of the 95% availability starting point, by multiplication by the amounts listed for each CPM

 Availability Factor below 95%.